SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

     7. Run the command `npm add @sap/textbundle`.
 This package allows you to access language-dependent texts from your i18n-files.

-    8. Run the command `npm install` in your project root folder to install the npm modules.
+    8. Run the command `npm install` in your project root folder to install the required npm modules for the application.

 ## SAP BTP Configuration and Deployment